About the knee Arthrofibrosis Center

 Our treatment approach is very time intensive and patients have travelled to our Center from throughout the United States and internationally for treatment.
 One of the most difficult treatment problems is that the patient needs to dedicate time to remain at our Center for the initial treatment to determine the response of treatment in restoring knee motion and attacking the knee arthrofibrosis.
 It usually takes an initial 3-4 weeks to determine the response surgery and therapy working with our expert physical therapy team and under the close supervision of the surgeon.
 Patients then enter into a program in their own city or home and continue the program for an additional two to three months and return to our Center at appropriate times for evaluation and advances in the program.

-One important note for patients coming for CONSULTATION: ask for an appointment with Dr Noyes and Mr. Tim Heckman (Head physical therapist Arthrofibrosis Center) as all patient receive a dual evaluation by the team.
+One important note for patients coming for CONSULTATION: ask for an appointment with Dr Noyes and Mr. Chad Smith (Head physical therapist Arthrofibrosis Center) as all patients receive a dual evaluation by the team.
 Our Center is integrated with BonSecours-MercyHealth that is a major national health care network.
 We will provide contact information for those requesting insurance coverage information.
 It is important that each patient understand the coverage for physical therapy visits and consultation as more than 30 physical therapy visits will be needed during the course of treatment and in particular when surgery is required to remove knee scar tissue.

 We are offering our Arthrofibrosis eBook free to our arthrofibrosis patients.
 Our goal with this book is to help you understand basic knee anatomy, what knee structures may be affected in the arthrofibrosis process, how arthrofibrosis happens and how it is diagnosed, prevention of the problem, and conservative and operative treatment options.
 Two other serious medical issues that may either cause arthrofibrosis (complex regional pain syndrome) or occur as a result of arthrofibrosis (patella infera) are also discussed in detail.